Rio Chama (Rio Grande)

 Fishing

 The Rio Chama and its tributaries offer excellent fly fishing for trout.
-Ten miles of the Rio Chama, above the mouth of Wolf Creek (4 miles (6.4 km) below the New Mexico border) is private land requiring land owner's permission to fish the Rio Chama and Wolf Creek.
+Ten miles of the Rio Chama, above the mouth of Wolf Creek (4 miles (6.4 km) below the New Mexico border), public waterway easement runs through private land, restricting access to streambeds-only on the Rio Chama and Wolf Creek.
 The Rio Chama at this point holds wild browns with cutthroats in Wolf Creek and rainbows in both streams.
 The Rio Chamita flows into the Rio Chama, 9 miles (14 km) below the Wolf Creek confluence with the Rio Chama.
 Access to the Rio Chamita is from a dirt road one and a half miles north of the town of Chama.

 North of Chama on NM 17 there is good trout fly fishing.
 There are special regulations on this stretch of the Rio Chama.
 Fifteen miles south of Chama on US 64/84 is the confluence of the Rio Brazos with the Rio Chama.
 Most of this run of the Rio Chama is on private land, except for a 4-mile (6.4 km)-long stretch south of Chama.